U.S. Manufacturers Brace For Trump's Next Trade Targets

 When Donald Trump takes to Twitter, some companies shudder.

-This week, Ford Motor Company said it would scrap a $1.6 billion plant in Mexico in favor of expanding an existing one in Michigan.
+This week, Ford Motor Co. said it would scrap a $1.6 billion plant in Mexico in favor of expanding an existing one in Michigan.
 That happened on the same day the president-elect tweeted criticism of General Motors for manufacturing its Chevy Cruze vehicles in Mexico.

 GM says only a small number of the cars produced in Mexico are sold in the U.S., but that's a detail that may not register with the public.